pizzapanther/pizza-functions/do/rumblelive/README.md

 # rumblelive

+API to look at your Rumble channel and always return the latest live embed code.
+You can use this function as an embed code which never changes and always points to the latest live feed.

 ## Usage

 When deploying to Digital Ocean, set the environmental variable `RUMBLE_URL` to one of the URLs at https://rumble.com/account/livestream-api.